 Criminal Justice MS

-Graduate Director: Melissa A. Logue, Ph.D., Assistant Professor, Sociology
+Graduate Director: Melissa A. Logue, Ph.D., Assistant Professor, Department of Sociology and Criminal Justice

 The Master of Science in Criminal Justice is designed to meet the graduate education needs of practitioners and students pursuing careers in criminal justice in both the public and private sectors.
 While the 30-credit curriculum requires degree candidates to take four core courses, the student selects the remainder, dependent upon selected concentration.
 This arrangement allows individuals to create unique plans of graduate study that are compatible with their interests and career objectives in the field of criminal justice.
 The program is flexible enough to allow students to concentrate on the theoretical, methodological, and practical knowledge needed to become practitioners in criminal justice, pursue a degree beyond the Master’s, or enhance the management skills necessary to succeed as upper-level decision-makers.